January Dinner Meeting

 5:30 PM to 8:30 PM

-Join the DVGI on Tuesday, January 20, 2025 at Valley Forge Casino’s Parkview Ballroom for our January 2026 Dinner Meeting featuring a presentation by speaker George Koerner, PhD, PE, CQA, F.ASCE.
-George will present Green Wrap Walls.
-Presentation abstract and registration details to be announced at a later date.
+Join the DVGI on Tuesday, January 20, 2025 at Valley Forge Casino’s Parkview Ballroom for our January 2026 Dinner Meeting featuring a presentation by speaker Dr. George R. Koerner, PhD, PE, CQA, F.ASCE on Green Wrap Wall Long Term Durability.

 About the Speaker